Hanukah Sonata

 The piece is in three movements played without interruption.
 It is based on three traditional Hanukah songs; the first and third are joyous and fun songs of the "let's have a party and play with dreidls" variety, and the second is a solemn and reverent blessing sung at the ceremonial lighting of the candles in the evening.

 The third movement is playful again, with the familiar "Hanukah O Hanukah" reinvented in 7/8 meter.
 The harp plays with fun techniques including notes doubled by enharmonic equivalents, grace-notes "hammered-on" in imitation of guitar technique, and phrases of four eighth notes juxtaposed against the seven eighth notes of the meter.
-The ensemble builds to a melodramatic peak topped off by a self-parodying Tchaikovsky-esque harp cadenza, then ends in a lighthearted mood with a sudden return to the quick and playful 7/8.
+The ensemble builds to a melodramatic peak topped off by a dramatic harp cadenza, then ends in a lighthearted mood with a sudden return to the quick and playful 7/8.

 Stephanie Bennett, April 1997